 The infected bodily fluids from millions of humans have turned wastewater treatment plants into incubators and distributors of deadly prions.
 Since Norway dumps about 90 percent of its sewage sludge on open spaces, this infectious waste is fueling a public health disaster.
 Norway and most other countries are recycling an aggressive brain disease back into the food chain with every load of sewage sludge dumped on forests, crops, parks and gardens.
 Millions of people are caught in the crossfire.
 So are reindeer and other mammals.

-A prion is a deadly and unstoppable form of protein.
 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing prions and prion disease.
 President Obama honored Prusiner with the National Medal of Science in 2010.
 Unfortunately, Prusiner’s science is being ignored and we’re facing a public health disaster because of the negligence and the mismanagement of infectious waste.

 Prusiner claims that all TSEs are caused by prions.
 He says that all TSEs are on the prion disease spectrum.
 Creutzfeldt-Jakob disease (CJD) is at the extreme end of the spectrum and is highly infectious.
 It’s often misdiagnosed as Alzheimer’s disease, which is lower on the prion disease spectrum.
 Norway estimates that only half of its citizens with neurodegenerative disease are being diagnosed and even fewer are treated.
 Despite under-reporting, it’s still a top nation for Alzheimer’s disease.